Ames Nowell State Park, Linwood Street, Abington, MA, USA

-Cleveland Pond sits at the center of this large property, with numerous trails through forest and wetlands.
+Cleveland Pond sits at the center of this large property, with 10+ miles of paved and unpaved trails through forest and wetlands.
 Launch your non-motorized boat on the pond.
 Equestrians and cyclists are welcome.

 Ten miles of trails and unpaved roads.
 Some trails are wide, some are narrow.
 Many are marked with numbered blue blazes, but quite a few are not.
 Even with the official map, it can be easy to lose your way.

 The woods surrounding Cleveland Pond are primarily pine and oak, with some beech and holly.
 There are wetlands too, with swampy areas as well as freshwater marshes.
 Beaver Brook enters the property from the north and flows through the pond.
 The pond was created in the 1920s when the brook was dammed for industrial use.
 Beaver Brook flows south through Abington and Bridgewater, eventually merging with Spring Brook and emptying into the Taunton River.

 Historic Site: No

 Boat Launch: Yes